slightech/MYNT-EYE-S-SDK/docs/src/tools/calibration_tool.rst

 3.4 Calibration result
 --------
-Calibration result，It is desirable to have a reprojection error of 0.2 or less.
-If it exceeds 1, it needs to be recalibrated.
+Calibration result, It is desirable to have a reprojection error of 0.2 or less.
+If exceeds 1, it needs to be recalibrated.

 Reprojection error, visible output after calibration completion "Final reprojection error: 0.201